 Your company is launching a new product.
-You’ve slaved for months to create an integrated communication strategy and now comes the day of the Big Launch.
+You’ve slaved for months to create an integrated communication, marketing and sales strategy and now comes the day of the Big Launch.
 What do you need to do to make sure your product launch does not fall on deaf ears?

 Here are four essential factors for ensuring that your next product launch is the most impactful in your company’s history.

 1. Get Everyone Involved

 The first mistake companies make is to “involve” salespeople only through training them on the new product’s features and messaging.
 That’s because product marketing delivers fully fledged messaging and materials to sales with a “ta da” flourish.
 But even if product marketing has spent time with customers as part of their voice-of-the-customer (VOC) research (see below for more on this subject), it’s the sales reps who talk to prospects and customers every single day.
 They are in the best position to bring to light the real-life problems that customers are looking to solve.
 Not to mention, they are the ones who will choose to use – or not use – the sales tools that marketing develops.
 So involve salespeople in product launch message development and story creation.
 Not only will you benefit from their perspective, but getting their “fingerprints on the gun” creates ownership and breeds passion that will close the sale.

 2. Launch Your Product with a Compelling Story